serakfalcon/Goko-Salvager/README.md

 Development-notes
 -----------------
-The current "safari:build" rake task doesn't quite work.
-It generates the correct content but it doesn't sign it correctly.
-To create a working Safari extension, open Safari, enable the Develop menu in Preferences, open Menu/Develop/Extension Builder, add the extension files using the bottom-left "+" sign, and then click "Build Package."
+The current "safari:build" rake task doesn't quite work for me (aiannacc), though it does work for michaeljb.
+For aiannacc It generates the correct content but it doesn't sign it correctly.
+If you face the same problem, you can create a working Safari extension by opening Safari, enabling the Develop menu in Preferences, opening Menu/Develop/Extension Builder, adding the extension files using the bottom-left "+" sign, and then clicking "Build Package."
 You will need to have your Safari Developer certificate installed for this to work.